nerdi-caveman/buislist/src/components/react-datalist/README.md

 	list             * - <datalist id="list"> and <input list="list">
 	options          * - the available options
+	menuTitle          - set the title of the datalist 				 (default '') optionsMenu			- set the options menu
-	placeholder        - a placeholder for the input field forcePoly          - always use the polyfill                     (default false) blurTimeout        - timeout after blur before hinding opts      (default 200ms) autoPosition       - automatically position the options list     (default true) initialFilter      - set the initial input value                 (default '') hideOptionsOnEsc   - hide options on esc                         (default true) hideOptionsOnBlur  - hide options on input blur                  (default true) includeLayoutStyle - include internal layout styling (style tag) (default true) onOptionSelected   - callback triggered when option is considered selected getController      - pass a function to collect a controller object (see below)
+	placeholder        - a placeholder for the input field forcePoly          - always use the polyfill                     (default false) blurTimeout        - timeout after blur before hinding opts      (default 200ms) autoPosition       - automatically position the options list     (default true) initialFilter      - set the initial input value                 (default '') initialMenuFilter 	- set the default selected option Menu hideOptionsOnEsc   - hide options on esc                         (default true) hideOptionsOnBlur  - hide options on input blur                  (default true) includeLayoutStyle - include internal layout styling (style tag) (default true) onOptionSelected   - callback triggered when option is considered selected getController      - pass a function to collect a controller object (see below) onInputChange		- event triggered when input changes getSelectedMenu		- event triggered when menu is selected getSelectedOption 	- event triggered when option is selected

 	* = required